ga-curriculum/universal-resources/deployment/flask-deployment/README.md

 );
 ```

 Run the necessary commands in the `psql` shell to add, remove, and modify the database tables for your deployed application.
-This does not sync with your local postgres database, you'll need to return here anytime you make modifications to ensure the two stay in sync.
+This does not sync with your local Postgres database, you'll need to return here anytime you make modifications to ensure the two stay in sync.